 Only problem: Some of them are just out to rip you off as one man learned.

 Inexpensive Mechanics on Craigslist

-David Just is almost embarrassed to admit that he was ripped off by a scam mechanic.
+David Just last year was also embarrassed to admit that he was ripped off by a scam mechanic.
 "I needed some car repair work done, so I went onto Craigslist, " he explained.

 There, he found mechanics offering their services for between $25 and $50 an hour, half the price of a dealer.

 So he called one, and paid him cash upfront for some needed parts.
 The man even gave Just a receipt.

 Just went to work, leaving the mobile mechanic alone with his Buick.
 He then paid him for the repairs, and sent the mechanic on his way.

 But when the car ended up making the same engine noise and running poorly, Just says he realized he had been taken.